-If you've been contributing to your KiwiSaver for 12 months, you can apply to Inland Revenue for a contributions holiday, which can be between three months and five years.
-If you're on a contributions holiday your employer may reduce, suspend or stop their contributions too.
+If you've been contributing to your KiwiSaver for 12 months, you can apply to Inland Revenue for a savings suspension, which can be between three months and one year.
+If you're on a savings suspension your employer may reduce, suspend or stop their contributions too.

-If you're suffering, or likely to suffer, financial hardship (and Inland Revenue has received at least one contribution from you) then if you apply, Inland Revenue may grant you a contributions holiday of three months or longer.
+If you're suffering, or likely to suffer, financial hardship (and Inland Revenue has received at least one contribution from you) then if you apply, Inland Revenue may grant you a savings suspension of three months or longer.

-Inland Revenue will notify you before your contributions holiday ends and then you can apply for another contributions holiday if necessary.
+Inland Revenue will notify you before your savings suspension ends and then you can apply for another savings suspension if necessary.